 Flee falling British temperatures and head to warmer climates with an October holiday.

-Wondering where is hot in October?
+Wondering which countries are hot in October?
 We’ve rounded up our favourite places in Europe and beyond, which make for an attractive autumn escape.
 Better yet, there are also loads to see and do in these destinations too.
-Whether you’re holidaying as a family or seeking some early winter sun with your other half, these places to go in October may even make the month feel like the new July…
+Whether you’re holidaying as a family on a half-term break or seeking some early winter sun with your partner, these places to go in October may even make the month feel like the new July…

 2. Algarve, Portugal

-Although the peak season is already over, there’s still plenty to do around the Algarve.
-As it’s harvest season, there are various harvest festivals celebrating a (hopefully) successful season.
+Although the peak season is already over, there’s still plenty to do around the Algarve as it’s still one of the hot destinations in October.
+This month is generally the time of the harvest, so there are various harvest festivals celebrating a (hopefully) successful season.
 One of the biggest is Feira de Santa Iria, a religious festival with a long history.
 You can expect carnival rides, food stalls, and even live music.

 Weather: Max: 25 degrees (approx.) | Min: 14 degrees (approx.)